massix/chaos-monkey/README.md

 with mocks, most of the times you end up testing the mocks and not the code.
 That's the reason why there are also some [integration tests](#integration-tests) included.

+For the future, I have plans to completely rewrite the way the tests are run, create more _pure_ functions and test those functions in the unit tests, and let the [integration tests](#integration-tests) do the rest.
+If you want to help me out in reaching this goal, feel free to open a pull request!

 ### Integration Tests
 These tests should cover the basic functionalities of the Chaos Monkey in a local Kubernetes cluster.
 The script file is [here](./tests/kubetest.sh) and before launching